 The Trial Judge's Equitable Discretion Following eBay v.
 MercExchange

+The judge's choice between discretion and a rule is ubiquitous.
+In this article, I analyze the portion of discretion that the Supreme Court in eBay v.
+MercExchange claimed for the judge's equitable decisionmaking in the course of establishing a four-point test for granting a permanent injunction.
 After setting the stage for the modern judge's equitable discretion, I turn three related points.
 The first is the issue of a right without a remedy: does the judge have discretion to find that the defendant violated the plaintiff's substantive right but to decline to grant the plaintiff any remedy?
 The second is selecting a remedy: after finding that the defendant violated the plaintiff's right, how much discretion does the judge have to grant an injunction versus some other remedy?
 The third is measurement: after choosing to grant the plaintiff an injunction, what discretion does the judge have to determine the terms of that injunction?

 In addition to disagreeing with the eBay Court's four-point test, I treat rules vs. standards; hierarchy vs. decentralization; and discretion under the Constitution, a statute, and the common law.
 After examining these subjects, I propose a frame of reference for a court to consult in deciding many discrete issues of equitable discretion.

 JEL Classification: K41